hackclub/hackclub/thoughts.md

 ## The Name

-* The potential negative connotation is deliberate.
+* The potential negative connotation is intentional.
   * hackEDU is a movement driven by students.
   * We need to make the name informal to maintain that it's a student-driven movement.